vanstrouble/hide-show-alfred-workflow/README.md

 <img src="img/hide-option.png" alt="Alfred hide all windows except the frontmost one image"/>

-Hide all active windows in all desktops:
+Hide all active windows except the frontmost one:

 **Keyword:** hide + ⌥ (option)